medbalighhamdi/Patterns.DistributedJoins/README.md

 ## Prerequisites

 The solution is currently built using .NET 9.
-.NET SDK is mondatory for building and running the solution.
+.NET SDK is mandatory for building and running the solution.

 ## Build

-Build the demonstrative solution using the sln file under the root folder.
+The solution is built using the sln file located under the root folder.

 ## Run

-Run the API project under src/API folder using dotnet run command.
+Run the API project located under the src/API folder using the dotnet run command.

 # Enhancements